U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-University of Richmond provides a learning environment unlike any other in higher education, combining the traditional liberal arts with law, business, leadership studies and continuing education.
-The undergraduate experience takes place inside and outside of the classroom, encouraging students to engage as a meaningful part of the community, nation and world.
-The relatively small number of students enjoys the personal attention of faculty and staff and a wealth of facilities, many entirely new or significantly modernized and expanded during the past five years.
-Around 90 percent of students live on the campus, which is consistently named one of the most beautiful in the United States.
-Richmond students achieve a high rate of success after graduation.
-They are employed in a diverse range of industries and are accepted at some of the best graduate and professional schools in the world.
-The university's exceptional pre-med/pre-health program helps almost all students completing it gain medical school admission on the first attempt.
-The Career Development Center works with students beginning their first year at Richmond, helping them create individual plans to narrow down interests and abilities, find internships and ultimately land their first jobs.
+University of Richmond's learning environment is unlike any other in higher education, combining the traditional liberal arts with law, business, leadership studies and continuing education.
+Richmond's undergraduate experience takes place inside and outside of the classroom, encouraging students to engage as a meaningful part of the community, nation and world.
+The relatively small number of students enjoys the personal attention of faculty and staff as well as a wealth of facilities, many new or recently modernized and expanded during the past five years.
+Around 90 percent of students live on the campus, which is consistently named among the most beautiful in the United States.

-The heart of the undergraduate academic experience at the University of Richmond is a commitment to the liberal arts.
-All entering undergraduate students take first-year seminars, limited to just 16 students and taught by full-time faculty, that permit exploration of varied interests.
+The heart of the undergraduate academic experience at Richmond is commitment to the liberal arts.
+All freshmen take first-year seminars, limited to 16 students and taught by full-time faculty, exploring varied interests ranging from art history to bioethics.
 More than 30 seminar topics cover everything from bioethics to art history.
-Some examples: American Buddha/American Jesus; Deciphering a Meal; Genes and Behavior; Hip-Hop Performances; Space Is Big; Water : Economics, Politics, and Policy; and The Nature of Mathematics.
-A student-teacher ratio of only 8:1 facilitates interaction between students and faculty.
-Richmond even provides funding for school-year and summer undergraduate research.
+A student-faculty ratio of only 9:1 allows interaction between students and their professors.

-The university engages with Richmond-area communities to shape students into civic-minded citizens, as well as to contribute the intellectual capital and skills of faculty, staff, students and alumni to serving local needs.
-Community-Based Learning combines classroom and community elements, and students act as co-educators, rather than passive learners merely serving the community.
-The country's largest Bonner Scholars program offers scholarships to some 100 selected students in exchange for verifiable community service during the school year, plus additional support for summer projects.
-As alumni, they may qualify for student loan reduction up to $2,000.
+The university engages with Richmond-area communities to shape civic-minded students, as well as contribute the intellectual capital and skills of faculty, staff, students and alumni to local needs.
+Community-Based Learning combines classroom study and community service, encouraging students to act as co-educators---not passive learners merely working pro bono.
+The country's largest Bonner Scholars program offers scholarships to 100 selected students in exchange for verifiable community service during the academic year and summers.
+As alumni, they can qualify for student loan reduction up to $2,000.

 |School type||private, coed college|